 Start-up Solution When I apply power to the track my engine doesn't do anything.
 No lights, no sound, no nothing.
-Check to see if that section of track has power.
-Use a voltmeter or a lit passenger car.
+Check to see if that section of track has power Use a voltmeter or a lit passenger car.
 Slide the engine a couple of feet in either direction, you may have a bad track section Have you got that section electrically isolated with a toggle switch or other device?
 Sound Solution I have no sound from my engine, but my lights are on and it moves just fine.
 Check the volume pot on your tender.
-Full CW = Max volume There's a crackling sound from my engine.
-Check to see if a screw or some other material hasn't lodged itself in the underside of the chassis or tender Make sure smoke volume pot is turned full CW Smoke Solution My engine isn't smoking at all.
-Make sure smoke volume pot is turned full CW If you just filled it with smoke fluid sometimes the fluid can make a seal in the stack.
+Full CW = Max volume There's a crackling sound from my engine Check to see if a screw or some other materia hasn't lodged itself in the underside of the chassis or tender Make sure smoke volume pot is turned full CW Smoke Solution My engine isn't smoking at all Make sure smoke volume pot is turned full CW If you just filled it with smoke fluid sometimes the fluid can make a seal in the stack.
+Blow down the stack to clear the air bubble the fluid can make a seal in the stack.
+Blow My engine's smoke output is low the fluid can make a seal in the stack.
 Blow down the stack to clear the air bubble Check the Tender/Boiler drawbar connection.
-You've got to have them locked together My engine's smoke output is low.
-If you've got to have them locked together If you've been running your engine in DCS or DCC mode the smoke may have gotten set to Low or Med.
-With the engine running in DCS or DCC set the smoke back to High.
-It'll remember what you last set it as when you run it again in Conventional DC My engine's smoke output is low.
-If you've been running your engine in DCS or DCC mode the smoke may have gotten set to Low or Med.
+My engine's smoke output is low the fluid can make a seal in the stack.
+Blow down the stack to clear the air bubble Check the Tender/Boiler drawbar connection.
+You've got to have them locked together If you've been running your engine in DCS or DCC mode the smoke may have gotten set to Low or Med.
 With the engine running in DCS or DCC set the smoke back to High.
 It'll remember what you last set it as when you run it again in